thoughtsunificator/rollup-plugin-config-env/README.md

 # rollup-plugin-config-env

-Provide a way to inject environment variables into your application
+Provide a way to inject environment variables into your application.

 ## Getting started